supermanzer/PythonPractice/01/README.md

-# Practice Python - Execcise 1:
+# Practice Python - Exercise 1:

 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.